 |Number of Florida Prison Facilities|

-Work/Forestry Camps are minimum to medium custody facilities, surrounded by fences and razor ribbon.
+WORK/FORESTRY CAMPS (WC/FC): Minimum to medium custody facilities, surrounded by fences and razor ribbon.
 Inmates are usually transferred to a work camp after completing part of their sentences at a correctional institution and demonstrating satisfactory adjustment.
-Most of these work camps are located next to correctional institutions enabling the sharing of facilities like laundry and health services.
-The inmates housed at these facilities may be assigned to community and public work squads.
-Their jobs include cleaning up roadways and right-of-ways, grounds and building maintenance, painting, building construction projects, moving state offices, and cleaning up forests.
-12% of the prison population resides in work camps.
+Most of these work camps are located next to a correctional institution, enabling the sharing of facilities like laundry and health services.
+Inmates housed at these facilities may be assigned to community and public work squads.
+Their jobs include cleaning up roadways and rights-of-way, grounds and building maintenance, painting, building construction projects, moving state offices, and cleaning up forests.
+About 10% of the Florida prison population resides in work/forestry camps.

-Work Release Centers (WRC) house two categories of inmates: community custody inmates who are participating in community work release by working at paid employment in the community and community custody inmates who are participating in a center work assignment by working in a support capacity for the center (such as food services and laundry).
-They must be within two or three years of their release date, depending on their job assignment.
-Sex offenders may not participate in work release or center work assignments.
-There are no perimeter fences, and inmates must remain at the WRC when they are not working or attending programs such as Alcoholics Anonymous.
-Inmates participating in work release must save part of their earnings for when they are released in order to pay toward victim restitution as well as room and board.
-More than 3,000 inmates participate in Florida’s 34 work release programs annually, with about 4% of the prison population enrolled at any given time.
-Work release centers are supervised by the Department’s Office of Institutions.
+WORK RELEASE CENTERS (WRC): House two categories of inmates: community custody inmates who are participating in community work release by working at paid employment in the community and minimum custody inmates who are participating in a center work assignment by working in a support capacity for the center, such as food service and laundry.
+These inmates must be within two or three years of their release date, depending on their job assignment.
+Sex offenders and murderers may not participate in work release or center work assignments.
+There are no perimeter fences, and inmates must remain at the WRC when they are not working or attending programs such as Alcoholics Anonymous (AA).
+Inmates participating in work release must save part of their earnings for when they are released, in order to pay toward victim restitution as well as room and board.
+More than 3,000 inmates participate in Florida’s work release programs annually, with about 3.5% of the prison population enrolled at any given time.
+Work release centers are supervised by DC’s Office of Institutions.

-Road Prisons house minimum and medium custody inmates and have perimeter fences.
+ROAD PRISONS (RP): House minimum and medium custody inmates and have perimeter fences.
 Most of these inmates work on community work squads and the highways doing road work.
-Their jobs also include support services to state agencies such as collecting recycling materials and moving furniture.
+Their jobs also include support services to state agencies, such as collecting recycling materials and moving furniture.
 Less than 1% of the prison population is housed in road prisons.

 For a complete list of facilities as of June 30, 2010, go to http://www.dc.state.fl.us/pub/annual/0910/facil.html.
 To learn more about specific Florida prisons visit http://www.dc.state.fl.us/facilities/.